 - Affiliate disclosure on Facebook – what do I need to know?

 - Ask & answer – comment with your question.
 I’ll try and help!

 Can I use affiliate links on Facebook?

-I checked Facebook’s help centre and looked for questions such as, “are you allowed to do affiliate marketing on Facebook?” and “what are the rules and guidelines for posting affiliate marketing ads on my page?”.
-Here are the responses from the Facebook Help Team that illustrate Facebook DO allow people to publish affiliate links on their Pages:
+In order to find this answer, I had to check Facebook’s help centre.
+Here, I searched for questions like, “are you allowed to do affiliate marketing on Facebook?” and “what are the rules and guidelines for posting affiliate marketing ads on my Page?”.

 The first message is from a person with a fan Page themed around dogs.
 The user wants to post affiliate links to their Facebook Page:

 The Facebook Help Team member replies with, “you can certainly go ahead … this should not be an issue.”